binhudakhalid/DEER-InstanceMachingOperator/README.md

 Line 3, 4, 5 and 6 is telling the *rdf type* of entities.

 Line 7 and 8 is telling which entities are similar/sameAs.
+Also subject belong to "datasetSource" and object belong to "datasetTarget".

 For the above example you can find the source and target dataset in project folder called "data".